Belonging

 Is it normal to feel lonely even when I have friends?

 It often looks like overriding yourself.
-Saying yes when you mean no. Explaining yourself until you’re exhausted.
-Minimizing your needs to avoid being “too much.”
+Saying yes when you mean no. Explaining yourself until you are exhausted.
+Minimising your needs to avoid being too much.
 Staying quiet to keep the peace.
 These are protective patterns that once made sense.
 They can also be gently updated.

-How do I build belonging without forcing myself into spaces that don’t fit?
+How do I build belonging without forcing myself into spaces that do not fit?

 Start by noticing cost.
 Do you feel more settled after you leave, or more braced?
 Choose spaces where repair is possible and boundaries are respected.
-If you’re unsure, you can experiment slowly.
+If you are unsure, experiment slowly.
 One conversation.
 One invitation.
 One moment of honesty, then a pause to check what it felt like.

 Can therapy help when belonging feels like a lifelong issue?

 Yes.
 Belonging is often shaped by early relationships, and it can change through new relational experiences.
-Relational therapy for inner-belonging can support you in building self-trust, naming needs without shame, and practising connection that can hold truth and repair over time.
+Therapy can support you in building self-trust, naming needs without shame, and practising connection that can hold truth and repair over time.

-What if I feel like I’m “too much” or “not enough” everywhere I go?
+What if I feel like I am too much or not enough everywhere I go?

 Profile illustration of Clayre Sessoms, RP, ATR-BC, an online therapist in Vancouver, Canada